 10 mg of Vitamin E

 This is a blood thinner and helps prevent blood clots.
 It improves immune system for both you and baby.
 Vitamin E improves your skin especially scars and wrinkles that can form while your belly is growing.
-Almonds, spinach, sweet potato, wheat germ, sunflower seeds, palm oil, olive oil and butternut squash are rich in vitamin E.
+Almonds, spinach, sweet potato, wheat germ, sunflower seeds, palm oil, olive oil, and butternut squash are rich in vitamin E.

 15 mg of Zinc

 This mineral is needed to develop the embryo and fetus.
-Like Vitamin D, it’s common that pregnant woman may have a zinc deficiency.
+Like Vitamin D, it’s common that a pregnant woman may have a zinc deficiency.
 Deficiency has been linked to low birth weight, premature delivery, and labor complications.
 According to research, zinc plays a huge role in the accumulation of lean tissue mass which aids efficient growth from birth.
 Lamb, pumpkin seeds, grass-fed beef, garbanzo beans, cocoa powder, and cashews are rich in zinc.

 6 mg of Vitamin B12